 “You have to be as good at business, logistics and customer service as you are at design—or at least be willing to learn and work hard at it,” says Louisa Levit, cofounder of Reliable PSD.

 Levit worked as a freelancer for many years before building her own company and insists that no matter how amazing your design skills are, you need an arsenal of other abilities to be a successful freelancer.
 You don’t have to be an expert in multiple fields, but being motivated to learn as you go is key.
 She encourages aspiring freelancers to cultivate an affinity for entrepreneurship to complement your passion for design.

 "You have to be as good at business, logistics and customer service as you are at design."

 6. You’ll work with a variety of clients

 The truth is that not all clients are dream clients.
-Schwartau explains that you’ll have to work with people who are rude, demanding and give you very little room to operate or make suggestions.
+Schwartau explains that you’ll sometimes work with people who are rude, demanding, and give you very little room to operate or make suggestions.

 While this can definitely be frustrating, it’s important to remember that at the end of the day, you are at the liberty of the client.
 She points out that you will occasionally have clients who let you flex your creative muscle and have some fun with a project.

 7. You need to be extremely patient

 Speaking of working with all kinds of clients, some of them will test your patience.
 You will often encounter clients who seem to know exactly what they want but have no concept of how to achieve it.

 Schwartau recalls experiences working with clients that made her want to scream, but it’s important to remain professional and level-headed.
 Remember that every project is another paycheck and the beauty of being a freelancer is that you can ultimately choose whether or not you’d like to work with that client again.